List of New Hampshire historical markers (26–50): 50. Oyster River... is Layd Waste

-"On July 18, 1694, a force of about 250 Indians under command of the French soldier, de Villieu, attacked settlements in this area on both sides of the Oyster River, killing or capturing approximately 100 settlers, destroying five garrison houses and numerous dwellings.
-It was the most devastating French and Indian raid in New Hampshire during King William's War."

-Note: since March 2022, this marker has been listed as "Out for Repair".
+Note: This marker originally had a different title, "Oyster River Massacre", and different text.
+(Note: The original wording on the marker was: "On July 18, 1694, a force of about 250 Indians under command of the French soldier, de Villieu, attacked settlements in this area on both sides of the Oyster River, killing or capturing approximately 100 settlers, destroying five garrison houses and numerous dwellings.
+It was the most devastating French and Indian raid in New Hampshire during King William's War.")
+Starting in 2022, the marker was listed as "Out for Repair" by the New Hampshire Division of Historical Resources.
 In May 2024, it was reported that "the state’s Commission on Native American Affairs had flagged the sign’s language as problematic and suggested revising it."
+New wording, as listed above, was reported to be in place by early January 2026; the location of the marker was also changed.